Machine Learning & Signals Learning

 -

-• Signal processing tasks: noise removal, smoothing (filling missing values), event/condition detection.
+• Signal processing tasks: noise removal, smoothing or filling missing values, and event/condition detection.

-Model parameters: Model parameters are learned directly from a dataset.
+Model parameters: Model parameters \(\bw \) are learned directly from the dataset by minimizing the loss function.

-Hyper-parameter optimization Selecting the most appropriate hyper-parameters value is called hyper-parameter optimization.
+Hyper-parameter optimization Selecting the most appropriate hyper-parameter values is called hyper-parameter optimization.

 |